SulakshanSiva/UOG-HelpDesk/README.md

 ## Features

 The following are a list of features that have been built for use by various types of users (Students, GTA, UTA, etc.).
-Some features will be excluded from this documentation due to it's sensitive nature.
+Some features will be excluded from this documentation due to it's data sensitive nature.

 ### Users